RTEMS/rtems-docs/bsp-howto/clock.rst

 Initialization
 ==============

-The clock driver is initialized by a dedicated system initialization handler if requested by the application configuration option ``CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER``.
+The clock driver is initialized by the ``_Clock_Initialize()`` system initialization handler if requested by the application configuration option ``CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER``.
 The clock driver does not use the legacy IO driver framework.